Did you know?

-It also has swamps, and riverine forest, and mountains and grasslands.
+It also features swamps, riverine forest, mountains and grasslands.
 In fact, Mkuze crams a bewildering array of habitats into its 40 000 hectares.
-There are spreading lake-like pans ringed by yellow-barked fever tree forests; rare sand-forests with dark spreading sherbert trees; and wetlands that thrum with birdlife.
+There are spreading lake-like pans ringed by yellow-barked fever tree forests; rare sand forests with dark sherbert trees, and wetlands that thrum with birdlife.

 In winter, there are huge concentrations of game at the pans and waterholes – black and white rhinoceros, elephant, zebra, giraffe, nyala, blue wildebeest, eland, and if you’re lucky, cheetah, leopard, hyena, red duiker and the tiny suni antelope.

-There’s also a chance of seeing serval cats, which love hunting around wetlands.
-Around the camps, you’re almost certain to see large-spotted genets after dark.
+There’s also a chance of seeing serval cats, which love hunting in a wetland habitat.
+Around the camps you’re almost certain to see large-spotted genets after dark.

-At Nhlonhlela Pan, you can sit in quiet tranquillity on the shaded viewing platform, watching as jacana birds tread delicately across lily pads and fish eagles stand sentinel, on the lookout for unwary tilapia fish.
+At Nhlonhlela Pan, you can sit in quiet tranquillity on the shaded viewing platform, watching as jacana birds tread delicately across lily pads and fish eagles stand sentinel, on the lookout for unwary tilapia in the depths below.